 Take a close look at the estimates to see if the incidentals are accounted for.
 Incidentals is a term referring to the subtleties of the project that seem minor at the outset of this process yet prove quite important.
 Examples of incidentals include the manner in which waste will be disposed of and how your property will be cleaned following the roofing project.

-If you plan on financing the installation of your roof or a major repair, compare the financing arrangements of each roofer.
+If you plan on financing the installation of your roof or a major roof repair, compare the financing arrangements of each roofer.
 Some roofers provide particularly advantageous financing terms compared to others.
-Tabulate the total interest costs across the financing arrangement to determine which roofer’s offer is best for your unique budget.
+Calculate the total interest costs across the financing arrangement to determine which roofer offers the best for your budget.

 Our roofing team is at your service.
 Give us a call at (419) 242-5568 to learn more about our roofing services and schedule an appointment.